 Satay Chicken Recipe

 Her satay recipe is unusual and so flavoursome because she marinates the chicken in a sauce similar to the satay sauce which adds so much flavour to the meat.
 The sauce takes about 10 minutes to cook courtesy of the peanut butter and apart from the fridge time while it marinates, the most time taken is with threading the meat on the skewers.
 This task usually fell to my grandmother when she lived with us and she would do it while watching television.

-As with most Asian cooking, it is best done with all the ingredients prepped beforehand.
+As with most Chinese cooking, it is best done with all the ingredients prepped beforehand.
 The satay sauce recipe can be halved or even quartered as it makes lots of sauce but I've found that there is no shortage of people that are happy to receive a jar.
 I've found it great on tofu steaks and vegetables as well as chicken and you can certainly switch the chicken for beef or pork!

+Satay Chicken Recipe